 Amongst what was considered a fairly quiet transfer window, with the arrival of Riyad Mahrez seemingly the only noteworthy signing to the majority of football fans.
 However, The arrival of an 18-year-old defensive midfielder from across the channel caught the eye of city fans, anoraks of the football world as well as football manager addicts alike.
 This player analysis asks ‘who is Claudio Gomes?‘, analyses him as a player and also questions what his future is at Man City?

-Born into a footballing family in suburbs just outside the French capital, the son of ex Bissau-Guinean footballer Amarildo Gomes also has two younger siblings developing there trade at French Clubs Le Harve and Evreux alike.
+Born into a footballing family in suburbs just outside the French capital, the son of ex Bissau-Guinean footballer Amarildo Gomes also has two younger siblings developing their trade at French Clubs Le Havre and Evreux alike.

 Claudio spent time at a variety of different clubs throughout his youth before arriving at PSG in 2013.
 He spent the next 5 years moving through the ranks at the French giants winning French youth division titles along the way gaining a reputation as a tireless defensive midfielder with great technical ability and positional intelligence.